Celebrating Lakes Appreciation Month

 Did you know July is Lakes Appreciation Month?
 We have to say, this occasion is easy to celebrate here in Columbia — we love our lakes!

 CA is proud to own and maintain three lakes (Lake Elkhorn, Lake Kittamaqundi and Wilde Lake) and 41 ponds.
 On the Piedmont Plateau where all of Howard County sits, all of our lakes and ponds are man-made reservoirs.
-These bodies of water have several important roles: aesthetics, recreation, stormwater management and flood control.
-From fishing and kayaking, to absorbing rainfall and providing a home for wildlife, they enhance our community in a number of ways.
+These bodies of water are more than just pretty to look at: From absorbing rainfall and providing a home for wildlife, to fishing and kayaking, they enhance our community in a number of ways.

 Let’s dive in with some fun facts…